 <div class="cky-audit-table-element"></div> anywhere on your website.

-See how your website will look like, after adding this code.
+See what your web page will look like, after adding this code.

 Customizing cookie audit table